 Eating too fast can cause dog bloat.
 A slow-eat dog bowl will force your dog to eat slower.

 Drinking too much water before or after eating and rigorous exercise before or after meals also can cause bloat.

 Last, if your dog’s family (parent or sibling) had a history of bloat, your dog is more likely to develop bloat as she ages.
 The risk is increased by 63%.

 Prevention of Bloat in Dogs

-If you know that you have a dog with a family history of dog bloat, or you have a dog breed that is susceptible to bloat, then you would be wise to take steps to prevent an attack.
+If you know that you have a dog with a family history of bloat, or you have a dog breed that is susceptible to it, then you would be wise to take steps to prevent an attack.

 Here are some things that you can do to prevent bloat in dogs: